Worst-case search in constrained uncertainty space for robust H-infinity synthesis: Worst-case search and robust control in constrained space

-In this section, we consider a generic transfer function written as the Linear Fractional Transformation (LFT) \cite[Chapter 10]{Zhou1996} $T_{zw}(s, \delta) = \mathcal F_u(M(s),\Delta)$, as depicted in Figure \ref{fig:lft}, where $\Delta = \textrm{diag} (\delta_i I_{n_i})$ ($n_i$ is the number of repetitions of $\delta_i$).
-This representation will be used to characterize either the internal stability, or the $\mathcal H_\infty$ or $\mathcal H_2$ norm of the transfer from $w$ to $z$; practical problems e.g. \eqref{eq:Hinf_multiobj} can also be addressed after an appropriate partitioning.
+This section focuses on worst-case search for a fixed controller $K$, which is therefore omitted from the notation for simplicity.
+We consider a generic transfer function written classically as the Linear Fractional Transformation (LFT) \cite[Chapter 10]{Zhou1996} $T_{zw}(s, \delta) = \mathcal F_u(M(s),\Delta)$, as depicted in Fig.~\ref{fig:lft}, where $\Delta = \textrm{diag} (\delta_i I_{n_i})$ contains real uncertain parameters $\delta_i$, assumed without loss of generality to belong to $[-1,1]$, with $\delta_i=0$ corresponding to the nominal configuration.
+The integer $n_i$ denotes the number of repetitions of the uncertainty $\delta_i$.

 The state-space representation of $M(s)$ is written as: